redis/redis/msvs/RedisWAInst/README.md

 After downloading files, you may have to unblock the DLLs to enable them to be used.
 Please follow instructions at [http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx](http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx)

 ### Pass-through parameters
-* StorageAccountName – default DomainName + ‘stg’
+* StorageAccountName - default DomainName + 'stg'
-* DeploymentName – default DomainName + ‘deploy’
+* DeploymentName - default DomainName + 'deploy'
-* Region – default ‘West US’
+* Region - default 'West US'
-* DeploymentOption – default ‘Production’
+* DeploymentOption - default 'Production'
-* PublishSettingsFilePath – default is any file in –Config folder with publishsettings extension.
+* PublishSettingsFilePath - default is any file in –Config folder with publishsettings extension.

 Configuring the deployment
 --------------------------